On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On perfectly generated weight structures and torsion pairs

 2. $\hrt$ has an injective cogenerator and satisfies the AB3* axiom.
 Moreover, $\hrt$ is naturally anti-equivalent to the subcategory of $\adfu(\hw,\ab)$ consisting of those functors that respect products; $\hw$ is naturally equivalent to the subcategory of injective objects of $\hrt$.

-3. If $\cp'$ is suspended also then $\cu_{w\ge 0}$ equals the big hull of $\cp'$ in $\cu\opp$. \end{theo} \begin{proof} Firstly we note that $\cp$ is also symmetric to $\cup_{i\ge 0}\cp'[i]$ (see Proposition \ref{psymb}(I.\ref{iws1})); hence it suffices to consider the case where $\cp'$ is suspended.
+3. If $\cp'$ is suspended as well then $\cu_{w\ge 0}$ equals the big hull of $\cp'$ in $\cu\opp$. \end{theo} \begin{proof} Firstly we note that $\cp$ is also symmetric to $\cup_{i\ge 0}\cp'[i]$ (see Proposition \ref{psymb}(I.\ref{iws1})); hence it suffices to consider the case where $\cp'$ is suspended.

 Now we adopt the notation of Proposition \ref{psymb}(I.\ref{isym4}).